LucasA06/Lucas-Ableson-Major/Docs/developer_notes.md

 * Get buttons under the pictures so that users can click on the pictures and they display the stats based upon the league, team or player.

-* Add tools and more things to settings to make the app more complete

-* Make a terms and services that pops up once and never again once someone has read it and agreed to it.
+* Make a terms and services that pops up once and never again once someone has read it and agreed to it. *Completed

 ## Completed To Dos
 * Finished the Gui and all the pictures that are displayed in the gui and fixed a problem with the display of the pictures.